-Over the last three years, State finances have been affected by a number of factors, including the lingering effects of the September 11th terrorist attacks on New York City and the national recession, weakness in the financial services sector, and the use of non-recurring resources and reserves to support spending.
-However, there is ample evidence that the State economy has fully emerged from recession and that the State's current economic expansion, estimated to have begun in August 2003, will be sustainable.
-The State ended each of the last three fiscal years in balance on a cash basis in the General Fund.
+Over the last three years, State finances have rebounded from the lingering effects of the September 11th terrorist attacks on New York City and the national recession, weakness in the financial services sector, and the use of non-recurring resources and reserves to support spending.
+The State's recovery is securely in the middle of its third year and the State's economy is experiencing robust growth.
+The State ended each of the last three fiscal years with an increasing level of operating surplus in the General Fund.